tus/tus-resumable-upload-protocol/protocol.md

 ##### Final-Length

 The `Final-Length` header indicates the final size of a new resource in bytes.
 This way a server will implicitly know when a file has completed uploading.
+The value MUST be a non-negative integer.

 #### Requests